RCCD 2023 Legislative Agenda

 A. Theme: Access and Affordability

-Proposed Activities: Support additional state funding for rental assistance programs that go through the counties for community college students.
+Proposed Activities: Continue to seek state support for the District’s student housing application for planning and construction of a 400-unit student housing project (100 Moreno Valley College, 100 Norco College and 200 Riverside City College).
+Support additional state funding for rental assistance programs that go through the counties for community college students.
 Seek additional vouchers for rapid rehousing of RCCD community college students.
 Expand federal, state and county housing eligibility for community college students and their families.

-Seek support for the District’s student housing application for planning and construction of a 400-unit student housing project (100 Moreno Valley College, 100 Norco College and 200 Riverside City College).
+Since the COVID-19 Pandemic, RCCD and its colleges have expanded mental health and psychological services by offering on-line and telehealth services and wellness workshops.
 The growing need for additional on- and off-campus partnerships and increased access and utilization of counseling services is widely recognized.
 However, there is no one size fits all approach that will best accommodate mental health conditions and specifically address the unique needs of a diverse student body.
-Thus, developing an array of services and support is critical to creating an environment that allows students to academic success and overall emotional well-being (NAMI, 2018).
+Thus, developing an array of services and support is critical to creating an environment that allows students to pursue academic success and overall emotional well-being.

-Proposed Activities: Communicate with elected delegations, U.S. Department for Health and Human Services, CA Department of Social Service and State Chancellor’s office the importance to fund mental health support services for students, especially protecting funding for counseling faculty.
-Identify funding for telemedicine after hours to fund 24-hours with external contracts with acknowledgement that different kind of counselors are needed.
+Proposed Activities: Seek US Dept. of Health and Human Services (USDHHS), CA Dept. of Social Services (CDSS), and legislative support to communicate the importance of funding mental health support services for students, especially protecting funding for counseling faculty.
+Identify funding sources and or resources to support external contracts with acknowledgement that different kinds of counselors are needed.
 Support college applications for grants.
 Continue to participate in the newly formed County Higher Education Consortium.

 a) Foster Youth Support Services